flashbake/documentation/docs/flashbake-endpoint.md

 On the Tezos network, the baker's IP addresses are hidden.
 It is recommended to host your flashbake endpoint in a different system than your baker, with a different IP.
 Otherwise, your baker's address will be exposed.
 The flashbake endpoint must be able to communicate with the baker and vice-versa.

+Cloud baking setups should consider exposing the Flashbake endpoint through an Application Load Balancer.

 :::

 ## How to Run the Flashbake Endpoint